sickcodes/Docker-OSX/README.md

 Additionally, comprehensive list of all contributors can be found here: https://github.com/sickcodes/Docker-OSX/graphs/contributors

-Special thanks to [@kholia](https://twitter.com/kholia) for maintaining the upstream project, which Docker-OSX is built on top of: [OSX-KVM](https://github.com/kholia/OSX-KVM).
+Big thanks to [@kholia](https://twitter.com/kholia) for maintaining the upstream project, which Docker-OSX is built on top of: [OSX-KVM](https://github.com/kholia/OSX-KVM).

+Also special thanks to [@thenickdude](https://github.com/thenickdude) who maintains the valuable fork [KVM-OpenCore](https://github.com/thenickdude/KVM-Opencore), which was started by [@Leoyzen](https://github.com/Leoyzen/)!

-Big thanks to the OpenCore team over at: https://github.com/acidanthera/OpenCorePkg.
+Extra special thanks to the OpenCore team over at: https://github.com/acidanthera/OpenCorePkg.
 Their well-maintained bootloader provides much of the great functionality that Docker-OSX users enjoy :)

 If you like this project, consider contributing here or upstream!